paoloinverse/multistatic_passive_interference_radar_ESP32/README.md

 That being said, feel free to mess with the library internal parameters (such as buffer and filter sizes): if you find anything interesting and worth of notice, I'd be pleased to discuss it with you.

-At the moment, the library performs one full scan per iteration, with is somewhat slow.
+At the moment, the library performs one full scan per iteration, which is somewhat slow.
 If you need faster response times, use this other library instead: https://github.com/paoloinverse/bistatic_interference_radar_esp